Stay ahead of the game with our review guide to all the new 4th Edition Age of Sigmar changes from rules to tactics; here’s the latest!

 Strap on your Sigmarite sandals and prep your warpstone, folks!
 The 4th Edition of Age of Sigmar is here, and it’s bringing a tornado of rule changes that’ll have you rethinking your entire strategy.

-Games Workshop has thrown us a bone (or rather, a warhammer) with a sneak peek into the latest updates.
+Games Workshop has thrown us a bone (or rather, a Warhammer) with a sneak peek into the latest updates.
 Here’s everything you need to know to stay ahead of the game and crush your enemies in style.

 4th Edition Age of Sigmar Rules Changes Summary